SSH port forwarding with qbee VPN

-How to access closed edge devices in a remote network?
+How to access other devices in a remote network with ssh port forwarding?

-This tutorial shows how it is possible to use qbee as a gateway on any embedded Linux device on the edge.
+This tutorial shows how it is possible to use qbee as a gateway on any embedded Linux device to remotely access other devices in that network.
 Through qbee other connections over any port (such as http or https) can be routed to your local desktop.
-Across firewalls and the internet.
+This works across firewalls and the internet.
 This is very handy if you have closed edge devices such as some SCADA systems in your remote network but you want to be able to do remote maintenance or generally access and configure these devices.
+The technique used for this is ssh port forwarding.

 What is ssh port forwarding?